sumanchapai/ere/README.md

 presentation run\
 `ere add 2025-10-29-AD --title "poster presentation" --knock="1,2,3,4,5,6,7"`.

-To _archive_ past events, run `ere archive`.
-This goes through each event and checks if this event won't arrive in the future again.
-If such, then it puts this event in the `archived.toml` file

 #### Yearly events (like birthdays)

 To be reminded about your friend's birthday on Kartik 12, run\